dtcenter/MET/met/docs/Users_Guide/reformat_grid.rst

 Re-Formatting of Gridded Fields
 ===============================

 Several MET tools exist for the purpose of reformatting gridded fields, and they are described in this chapter.
-These tools are represented by the reformatting column of MET flowchart depicted in ::numref:`overview`.
+These tools are represented by the reformatting column of MET flowchart depicted in ::numref:`overview-figure`.

 Pcp-Combine tool
 ________________